We Follow the New 2019 Dental Fee Guide!

 Q] What factors do you consider when providing an estimate for treatment?

 A] An estimate for your treatment is based on the most recent information that we have on file.
 If you’re concerned about exactly what costs you’ll be responsible for, simply ask about our ‘Pre-Determination.’

 Q] What is a ‘Pre-Determination’?

-A] A PreDetermination provides you the exact cost of the treatment.
+A] A PreDetermination provides you with the exact cost of the treatment.
 Upon request, we will submit this information to your insurance provider before completing any treatment.
 While this may delay your treatment, you will know exactly what [if any] out-of-pocket costs you may be required to pay.

 Q] What payment options are available to me?

 A] We require payment in full for your patient portion at the time of treatment.
 We accept MasterCard, Visa, American Express, Financing and Interac [Debit].